SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Rarity answers with delight in her eyes, "Yes!"

-The two ponies hug as everypony else D'aww's in repsonse.
+The two ponies hug as everypony else D'awws in response.

 Twilight decides to ask Twilight the pony for a hug.
 "Twilight, can I have a hug?
 You're my favorite princess, and I just think you're super cute."